konstellation-io/website/content/en/docs/KRE/installation/gke/index.md

 The output of this command should show a `load balancer IP address`.

 ## Create wildcard entry in your DNS provider

-Once obtained a `load balancer IP address` add in our DNS provider a new A Record, with the following values:
+Once obtained a `load balancer IP address` add in your DNS provider a new A Record, with the following values:

 | Subdomain              | Load Balancer IP           |
 | -----------------------| -------------------------- |